Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 Smalåsen

-Smalåsen is a very small village lying in the uppermost of Namdalen Valley.
-It was at one time a popular place where families based themselves during the building of the railway and road systems.
+Smalåsen is a very small village in the uppermost part of Namdalen Valley.
+It was once a popular place where families based themselves during the building of the railway and road systems.

 2 people pointing to a roadway sign